 Letter on general guidance and liability for acts in office (in Finnish, 6.6.2023)

 The municipality or the employment authority will organise multilingual civic orientation for integration customers.
 Where possible, this civic orientation will be provided in the customers’ native language or a language they are otherwise proficient in.
 The civic orientation will provide the immigrant with information and the opportunity to participate in discussions on Finnish society and its functioning, housing, living in Finland and the individual’s rights and obligations, for example.
-The contents and implementation of the multilingual civic orientation will be laid out in more detail by a government decree.
+Further provisions on the content and implementation of multilingual civic orientation will be laid out by government decree.

 The multilingual civic orientation and the provision of other information and guidance in the immigrant’s native language or on a multilingual basis will support the civic knowledge of immigrants and speed up access to the labour market and inclusion in society.

-Further development efforts will be made with regard to the multilingual civic orientation before the reforms take effect, as this is a new service that the municipality or employment authority will be required to provide.
-An assessment of different methods of implementation and organisation has been carried out before the reforms take effect.
-The KEHA Centre has also hired a development specialist to coordinate and support the development and organisation of civic orientation.
-The Finnish National Agency for Education and the Finnish Refugee Council will develop Finnish-language learning materials for the civic orientation.
+An assessment of different methods of implementation and organisation of the multilingual civis orientation has been carried out.
+The Finnish National Agency for Education and the Finnish Refugee Council have developed Finnish-language learning materials for the civic orientation.
 The material will be available for use nationally following its publication.
 Information on the materials and implementation models will also be provided on the kotoutuminen.fi website.

 More information: